synup/ji/consul_pyconfig/README.md

 ### get(key)
 ```
 It will read from Consul and environment variable then return the value of higher priority.
-`keyprefix`, `key` are string data-type. return data-type is dictionary.
+`keyprefix`, `key` are string data-type. return data-type is dictionary or string depending on whether value is json encoded.
 example:
 Config.keyprefix = "app/staging/main"
 Config.get("key")